-Visible Patient Suite is medical imaging software that is intended to provide trained medical professionals with tools to aid them in reading, interpreting, reporting, and treatment planning.
+Visible Patient Suite is medical imaging software that is intended to provide trained medical professionals with tools to aid them in reading, interpreting, reporting, and treatment planning for both pediatric and adult patients.
 Visible Patient Suite accepts DICOM compliant medical images acquired from a variety of imaging devices, including CT, MR.